arendd/bh-europe_2025_metrics/paper/paper.md

 ## ELIXIR-FR

 ELIXIR France’s services offered within the ELIXIR Service portfolio underwent an application process.
 Service providers within ELIXIR-FR can apply their service via an application form, which subsequently is evaluated by external review.
-All types of bioinformatic resources accelerating research in life science are eligible (data, tools, workflows, web services, trainings, …) provided they are open to external users at least at the national level (including for trainings), that their terms of use are transparent and compliant with the current regulations, that they provide support to users and that they are engaged in a user driven process of improvement.
+All types of bioinformatic resources accelerating research in life science are eligible (data, tools, workflows, web services, trainings,...) provided they are open to external users at least at the national level (including for trainings), that their terms of use are transparent and compliant with the current regulations, that they provide support to users and that they are engaged in a user driven process of improvement.
 Resources provided by private companies are not eligible.
 Selection criteria encompass:

 1. Proof of usability within the ELIXIR community and the relation to other resources within ELIXIR.